-Significant accounting policies and notes to the standalone interim financial statements For the quarter and six months ended September 30, 2022
+Significant accounting policies and notes to the standalone interim financial statements For the quarter ended June 30, 2022

 (Rupees in millions, except share and per share data, unless otherwise stated)

 (xiv) Revenue

 The Company derives revenue primarily from software development and related services.
 Revenue is measured based on the consideration specified in a contract with a customer and excludes amounts collected on behalf of third parties.